New Haven Addiction Treatment Resources

 If you’re a woman trying to stop using drugs, check out our women’s detox center in New Hampshire.
-We also urge you to check out our heroin rehab program in New Haven, CT.

 What Is Heroin Addiction?